sebascuri/sebascuri.github.io/_posts/2021-05-10-Combining-Pessimism-with-Optimism-for-Robust-and-Efficient-Model-Based-Deep-Reinforcement-Learning.md

 We apply RH-UCRL in this setting by considering state-independent policies.
 Thus, RH-UCRL selects the most optimistic robust agent policy as well as the most pessimistic laden weight.

-We consider Domain Randomization and EP-OPT as related baselines designed for this setting.
+We consider Domain Randomization {% cite tobin2017DR %} and EP-OPT {% cite rajeswaran2016EPOPT %} as related baselines designed for this setting.
 Domain Randomization is an algorithm that optimizes the expected performance for the agent, and for the adversary it randomizes the parameters that once wants to be robust to.
 The randomization happens at the beginning of each episode.
 EP-OPT is a refinement of Domain Randomization and only optimizes the agent on data generated in the worst $\alpha$-percent of random episodes.